-As a wedding professional with over ten years’ experience, I have helped plan thousands of small, intimate wedding ceremonies and elopements.
-If there’s one mistake that I have seen many couples make which can have lasting repercussions, it’s NOT choosing the right photographer for their wedding day.
+As a wedding professional with over ten years’ experience, I have helped plan thousands of small, intimate wedding ceremonies, and elopements.
+If there’s one mistake I have seen many couples make it’s NOT choosing the right photographer for their wedding day.
 Aside from the ceremony officiant, the wedding photographer is probably the most important professional they’ll hire for this life event.

 I have worked with many photographers and, over time, I have built a solid team of professionals that I use for my wedding packages.
 In order to become a part of my team, it is important not only that I see their portfolios but that I also “audition” them first as back-up photographers at my weddings.
 This gives me the opportunity to see their work style, their level of professionalism and their social interaction with clients who are most likely already a little stressed on their special day.

 Over the years, I’ve learned a few things when it comes to providing great service and ensuring that my couples have an enjoyable and memorable wedding day.
-Here are some things to consider when it comes to wedding photography services:
+Here are some things to consider when choosing your wedding photographer: